 A show with the films soundtrack composer and actress Araya Soma who also plays Anne Askew

 From the foundation of St Bartholomew’s Church and hospital for the poor in 1123 by the monk Rahere to the many executions, including Scottish rebel William Wallace and the killing of peasants revolt leader Watt Tyler, this small area has been the scene of many horrific events.

 Today it still has the famous meat market and much of it is the same as it was when heretics were lead through the ancient arch out of St. Bartholomew’s to be burned publicly in front of huge crowds.

 The film explores both the “Smooth field” and those whose lives ended there

 Smithfield Previously known as Smoothfield is located just outside London’s Old City Walls.
 Famous for its cattle market, the raucous Bartholomew’s’ fair and the execution of heretics.
 It also featured in Charles Dickens’ “Oliver Twist”.

 As well as having its gallows (The Elms), and all manner of horrific executions Smithfield was also the scene of the burning alive of heretics.

 Hundreds of heretics were burned at the stake during the time of Henry V111-Mary 1st.
 Many in Smithfield.

 From 1382 suspected heretics could be arrested and detained by sherriffs for trial in ecclesiastical courts Burned under a common law writ

-The burning of heretics in Britain stems from an Act of 1401 by the Universal Church of Rome namely Heretico Corumbendo literally meaning “Concerning the burning of Heretics”
+The burning of heretics in Britain stems from an Act of 1401 by the Universal Church of Rome namely Heretico Comburendo “Concerning the burning of heretics”